 - recent injury or surgery to your nose

 - any type of infection caused by bacteria, virus, fungus, or parasites

 - a history of tuberculosis (TB) infections

-- glaucoma, cataracts or herpes simplex (virus) infection of the eye
+- herpes simplex (virus) infection of the eye

 Tell your doctor if you are pregnant, intend to become pregnant, or are breastfeeding Your doctor or pharmacist can discuss the risks and benefits involved.

 If you have not told your doctor about any of the above, tell him/her before you start using OMNARIS.